trdroid/Ruby-on-Rails-Examples/subscription/README.md

       invoke  scss
       create    app/assets/stylesheets/scaffolds.scss

-Running the application now causes the following error:
+Running the application now in the server causes the following error:

 *Migrations are pending.
 To resolve this issue, run: bin/rake db:migrate RAILS_ENV=development*

-### Removing a specific part of an application

-If an error was made when generating a scaffold, it could be destroyed by the following command

-> rails destroy scaffold \<what was generated\>

-> rails destroy scaffold student

-## Creating

-### Run the migration
+### Create the database

+One of the files that the scaffold created was db/migrate/20151109002659_create_students.rb.

+It is a Ruby class called Migration which is used as a version control for the database.
+Notice the timestamp associated with the filename.

+A Migration could be used to implement incremental changes to the database schema.

 Run the following command which allows running of multiple migrations that weren't run before.
 The migrations are run in a sequential manner